fintechsteve/data/Summer2019/README.md

 Here’s a brief rundown of what you need to do:
    1. Join the competition on Slack at "**#ext-ds-competition**".
 You will receive an invitation to the competition's slack channel.
 Please say hello to confirm your participation.

-   2. Review git commands.
-[Here](https://github.com/joshnh/Git-Commands) is a good refresher.

-   3. Clone this repository locally

-   4. Create a git branch where you will work on your own
+   2. Run code in Kaggle Kernel(recommended way) or clone this repository locally and create a git branch where you will work on your own

-   5. Use the dataset provided to train your model (good practice to split your dataset into training, testing and validation samples).
-Your model must take as an input a desired security "Security_desired" and return the following:
+   3. Use the dataset provided to train your model (good practice to split your dataset into training, testing and validation samples).
+Your model must take as an input a desired security "ISIN" and return the top 10 similar bonds of this bond.
-      1. In descending order, the top 10 similar securities to the "Security_desired", ranked in descending order from best to worst similarity
-      2. A column that determines how cheap or rich each of the 10 recommended security is, against itself.
-      3. A column that ranks, in descending order, the 10 recommended securities from richest to cheapest.
-      4. See an example of expected output "***securityRecommendation.csv***"

-   6. When you are ready to submit your work, run your model for each of the five test securities in the ["***testSecurities.csv***" dataset](../master/submissions/testSecurities.csv).
-Save the outputs for each recommendation per the template ["***securityRecommendation.csv***"](../master/templates/securityRecommendation.csv).
-Each recommendation should be saved as "***securityISIN_Recommendation.csv***" under your [team folder](../master/submissions).
-For example, your recommendation for security "US00037BAD47" would be saved as "US00037BAD47_Recommendation.csv"

-   7. Submit your submission under your team's folder [here](../master/submissions).
+   4. Save the result file in the format "Team_X.csv"(X represents team number) in Kaggle Kernel.

-   8. Confirm your submissions are present in the "submission" folder in the main repository by the deadline
+   5. Confirm your submissions are present in the "submission" folder in the main repository by the deadline

-   9. Post "Done with project - yourteamname" in the "**#ext-ds-competition**" Slack channel

 3. Ground of truth and grading
 IMFS holds a model built with the same data, in collaboration with the Spring 2019 cohort from the Columbia Data Science Institute.
 This model is used as ground of truth.
-   1. You will get perfect score if your recommendations match the Columbia model perfectly.
+   1. You will get perfect score if your recommendation contain the NearestISIN for each ISIN in 'test_set.pkl'.
 Otherwise, points will de deduced for each incorrect match.

    2. The winning team (with highest score) will be presented with a trophy and free Galley lunch passes.
 In case of a tie, we will provide an additional test set to determine a winner.